"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery Deployments: Introduction

-Within this paper, we make the following contributions: \begin{itemize} \item \textbf{\mfa{} Recovery Procedure Deployment}: By analyzing official help and support pages, and FAQs, we find that most websites only offer a single recovery procedure, which is most commonly a backup code or direct support contact.
-A quarter of pages do not mention recovery on their help pages. \item \textbf{User Experience of \mfa{} Recovery Procedures}: We perform an in-depth investigation of the user experience of \mfa{} recovery procedures on \var{RecAccTotal} websites.
-We find that \var{RecAccSuccessPercent}\% of accounts were recoverable, and that typically, access to the associated email inbox was sufficient. \item \textbf{Recommendations}: Based on our results, we provide recommendations for future research on secure and usable \mfa{} recovery procedures.
-We also provide guidance for web developers to help deploy easier-to-use \mfa{} recovery procedures, spanning all areas of recovery such as setup, communication, and recovery itself. \item \textbf{Replication}: We provide all material including communication templates, the study protocols and our codebooks to support methodological transparency, replicability, and validity, and to help future research on this topic as part of an accompanying website\footnote{We provide this material currently in the Appendix~\ref{sec:appendix}, but will provide it on an accompanying website after submission.}. \end{itemize}
+In this paper, we make the following contributions: \begin{itemize} \item \textbf{\mfa{} Recovery Procedure Deployment}: By analyzing official help and support pages, and FAQs, we find that most websites only offer one recovery procedure, which is most commonly a backup code or direct support contact.
+A quarter of pages do not mention recovery in their help. \item \textbf{User Experience of \mfa{} Recovery Procedures}: We perform an in-depth investigation of the user experience of \mfa{} recovery procedures on \var{RecAccTotal} websites.
+We could recover \var{RecAccSuccessPercent}\% of the accounts.
+In most cases, access to the associated email inbox was sufficient. \item \textbf{Recommendations}: Based on our results, we provide recommendations for future research on secure and usable \mfa{} recovery procedures.
+We also provide guidance for web developers to help deploy easier-to-use and secure \mfa{} recovery procedures, spanning all areas of recovery such as setup, communication, and recovery itself. \item \textbf{Replication}: We provide all material including communication templates, the study protocols and our codebooks to support methodological transparency, replicability, and validity, and to help future research on this topic as part of a replication package\footnote{ We provide this material on our accompanying website~\cite{mfrwebsite} and in our replication package: \url{https://doi.org/10.25835/9v3k2sx0}.}. \end{itemize}

 This work is structured as follows.
-In Section~\ref{sec:relwork}, we describe previous work on the subject.
-We present the methodology and results of our \studyone{} in Section~\ref{sec:meth:deployment}, followed by our practical \studytwo{} in Section~\ref{sec:meth:recoverytests}.
-In Section~\ref{sec:ethlimits}, we elaborate on the ethics and limitations of our work.
-We discuss our findings in Section~\ref{sec:discussion}, and conclude in Section~\ref{sec:conclusion}.
+In Section~\ref{sec_relwork}, we describe previous work on the subject.
+We present the methodology and results of our \studyone{} in Section~\ref{sec_meth_deployment}, followed by our practical \studytwo{} in Section~\ref{sec_meth_recoverytests}.
+In Section~\ref{sec_ethlimits}, we elaborate on the ethics and limitations of our work.
+We discuss our findings in Section~\ref{sec_discussion}, and conclude in Section~\ref{sec_conclusion}.